wevisdemo/e-initiative-template/README.md

 npm run preview
 ```

-Note that production build will use the real Firebase, not emulator.
+Note that production build will use `.env.production` and the real Firebase, not emulator.

 #### Deployment